 Plyometric training is used to increase power (strength x speed) and strength, this translates to higher jumps and faster sprint times.
 It typically involves bounding, hopping or jumping style exercises but can include medicine ball work or box work.
-Plyometric training involves an eccentric (lowering and landing) contraction where muscles lengthen under tension (downwards phase of a squat) followed by a concentric contraction, where muscles shorten under tension (upwards phase of a squat).
+Plyometric training involves an eccentric (lowering and landing) contraction where muscles lengthen under tension (downward phase of a squat) followed by a concentric contraction, where muscles shorten under tension (upwards phase of a squat).

-The eccentric phase, or landing phases, involves the pre-loading of the agonist muscle, the concentric phase, or take off phase, uses the stored energy to increase the force of movement, resulting in a more powerful contraction.
+The eccentric phase, or landing phases, involves the pre-loading of the agonist muscle, the concentric phase, or take-off phase, uses the stored energy to increase the force of movement, resulting in a more powerful contraction.
 This type of training is very demanding on the body, usually, 3-5 sets of 3-5 repetitions are performed.

 Training methods to improve cardiovascular fitness and muscular endurance

 Involves low-intensity exercise for long periods of time without a rest or break.
 A performer normally performs continuous training for a minimum of 20 minutes in their aerobic training zone (60-80 % of heart rate max).
 An example continuous training workout could be a 30 minute run at 60 % heart rate max.
 Adjusting the pace or effort of the activity can vary the exercise intensity, for example instead of running at 60 % heart rate max, increase to 70 %.